 4. Hidden Differences Between the Same Product

-While two business lenders might offer similar products, the requirements and repayment systems for each option could be wildly different.
+While two business lenders might offer similar products, each option’s requirements and repayment systems could be wildly different.
 One product might require a minimum personal credit score, while the other won’t even check your personal credit at all.
 One product might be technically classified as a “loan” and show up as “debt” on your balance sheet, while the other’s would not, making it easier to take on other forms of debt at the same time.
-One business lender might not care how you use the money while another might only approve applications for certain types of investments.
+One business lender might not care how you use the money, while another might only approve applications for certain types of investments.

-Certain programs, like a merchant cash advance or business line of credit, are especially prone to these little differences between business lenders.
+Like a merchant cash advance or business line of credit, specific programs are especially prone to these little differences between business lenders.
 For example, the traditional merchant cash advance has no set due date or minimum monthly payment.
-Numerous business lenders offer products that appear to be just like a traditional merchant cash advance, but you have to pay back a specific amount by a specific time.
-With a business line of credit, paying off the debt in full usually allows you continue to draw from your credit line.
-But some business lenders give you that second round if you pay off as little as half of your original amount within a certain time frame.
-Almost every business lender has their own stipulations, and you probably won’t hear about them unless you ask.
+Numerous business lenders offer products that appear to be just like a traditional merchant cash advance, but you have to pay back a specific amount by a particular time.
+With a business line of credit, paying off the debt in full usually allows you to continue to draw from your credit line.
+But some business lenders give you that second round if you pay off as little as half of your original amount within a specific time frame.
+Almost every business lender has its stipulations, and you probably won’t hear about them unless you ask.

 Unfortunately, the growth of online lending has opened a window for malicious business lenders who prey on inexperienced borrowers.
 These aren’t the scammers who take your money and don’t lend you anything.
 Instead, malicious business lenders give offers that are specifically designed to draw a quick profit.
 They don’t care if you bankrupt yourself to pay them back.

-In other words, their business models are essentially hidden ways to rip people off.
+In other words, their business models are mostly hidden ways to rip people off.
 Here’s how to spot a malicious business lender:

 1. They Offer Loans to Businesses That Don’t Need Them

-Legitimate business lenders do not distribute loans to businesses that are not in the position to take on additional debt.
+Legitimate business lenders do not distribute loans to businesses that are not able to take on additional debt.
 If your business is too young or too fragile for a loan, they won’t offer you one.
 They won’t offer you a loan to pay for something you could safely cover with a business credit card.

 2. They Ask You to Pay More Than You Can Afford

 Let’s say your business earns $100 per week.
 The business lender you are speaking to knows this but offers you a loan that will charge you $150 per week to pay it back.
 Taking out a small business loan is not likely leasing a car.
-The person you are doing business with knows exactly how much money you have and how much you can afford to pay in a given time frame.
-Yes, a business loan is supposed to increase revenue, but a legitimate business lender will present options that your current revenue is capable of supporting.
+The person you are doing business with knows precisely how much money you have and how much you can afford to pay in a given time frame.
+Yes, a business loan is supposed to increase revenue, but a legitimate business lender will present options that your current income can support.
 There must be a valid, logical explanation for the proposed rates and terms.